TG5

 TG5 (TeleGiornale 5) is a news programme on the Italian TV channel Canale 5, part of the Mediaset network and owned by MFE - MediaForEurope.
 It is broadcast domestically on Canale 5 and Mediaset TGcom24 several times a day.
-The rating for the programme's 08:00 PM edition, are among the highest for Italian commercial TV.
+The ratings for the programme's 08:00 PM edition are among the highest for Italian commercial TV.
 The programme is broadcast from Rome.
 The editor-in-chief is Clemente Mimun.

 Programme format

 The roots of the programme go back to 1980 on Canale 5, with a programme covering Lombardy called Video 5.
 In 1983 it was replaced by Canale 5 News.

 The programme is generally presented by a single newsreader but with additional newsreaders for financial reports.
 Generally the programme features reports which are preceded and followed by the correspondent reporting live from the scene of the report.

 TG5, as it exists today, was created in 1992 with Enrico Mentana as director.